NVIDIA/workbench-example-hybrid-rag/README.md

 * You must have access to NeMo Inference Microservice (NIMs) [Early Access Program](https://developer.nvidia.com/nemo-microservices-early-access).
 * Shut down any other processes running locally on the GPU as these may result in memory issues when running the microservice locally.

+### Additional Configurations
-**Additional Configurations:** Some additional configurations in AI Workbench are required to run this tutorial.
+Some additional configurations in AI Workbench are required to run this tutorial.
 Unlike the previous tutorials, these configs are not added to the project by default, so please follow the following instructions closely to ensure a proper setup.

 1. If running, shut down the project environment under **Environment** > **Stop Environment**.
 This will ensure restarting the environment will incorporate all the below configurations.
 2. SSH into the system running this project and run ``getent group docker | cut -d: -f3``.
 If the output differs from ``1001``, your particular system assigned a group ID to Docker that is different from the project defaults.
 In this case, do the following: